localhostech/qtcalc/README.md

 # qtcalc
-It's my first Qt application
+It's my first Qt application.
+For build it use QT Creator.